Benign Eyelid Lesions

 Inflammatory lesions

-• Style often need antibiotics and surgical drainage, chalazion benefits from simple observation and hot compresses if required, along with a gentle massage, while parasitic infections could need anti-parasitic medication.
+- Style often need antibiotics and surgical drainage, chalazion benefits from simple observation and hot compresses if required, along with a gentle massage, while parasitic infections may possibly need anti-parasitic medication.

 Vascular lesions

-• Hemangiomas are vascular lesions that can mimic eye tumors.
-They could be a capillary hemangioma, cavernous hemangioma or a lymphangioma.
+- Hemangiomas are vascular lesions that can mimic eye tumors.
+They may possibly be a capillary hemangioma, cavernous hemangioma or a lymphangioma.
 They are often seen in infants and children.
 If found, it needs fairly urgent treatment as it can have an impact on vision and lead to in blindness.

 Benign epithelial lesions

-• They can be removed surgically or in some cases interferon could be used.
+- They can be removed surgically or in some cases interferon may possibly be used.
 Seborrhoeic keratosis is often monitored for a change in shape or size before any treatment is considered.
-They may be need a biopsy to confirm their benign nature.
+They frequently need a biopsy to confirm their benign nature.

 Pre-malignant lesions

-• A number of different eyelid lesions could become cancerous.
+- A number of different eyelid lesions may possibly become cancerous.
 They include Actinic keratosis, leukoplakia, Xeroderma pigmentosum and radiation dermatosis.

 Common viral lesions